MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ![delete user](media/delete-user.png)

-### Reviewing your Permission Map
+### Reviewing your permission map

 The permission map is a critical part of your migration.

-When a user is migrated, we will transfer files and folders and share any required data.
+When a user is migrated, we transfer files and folders and share any required data.
 We already know who is copying data, but we also need to know who might have content shared with them, even if they don't copy data.

 To stay organized, we'll provide a secondary list of your users, called a permission map.
 This list includes everyone who could possibly receive sharing permissions to any files or folders that might be migrated.
 This even includes users who are not migrating data.